otaviokmkm/TheChessMMORPG/manual.md

 - Fixed damage numbers: Damage numbers now only appear once when damage is dealt, preventing duplicates and repetition.
 Server now tracks damage per tick to prevent multiple numbers from appearing for the same damage instance.
 (2025-08-16)
 - World: Added a 2-tile wide bridge connecting the central island to the mainland, allowing players to escape from being trapped in the lake.
 Bridge is generated during map creation and visible after admin world wipe.
 (2025-08-16)
 - UI: Added settings menu with gear icon (⚙️) in the HUD.
 Initial setting: Grid toggle to show/hide tile grid lines.
 Settings panel is draggable like other panels.
 (2025-08-16)
+- UI: Added comprehensive game interface with 5 new panels - Inventory (I key), Equipment (E key), Skills (K key), Character (P key), and Achievements (J key).
+All panels are draggable with close buttons and keyboard shortcuts.
+ESC closes all panels.
+Sample data included for demonstration.
+(2025-08-16)
+- Game: Renamed to "Tickwars Online" - redesigned login screen with flashy, attractive wizard-themed design.
+Removed spells UI and old map from login screen for cleaner presentation.
+(2025-08-16)

 Admin World Wipe (2025-08-16)
 - Added admin-only HTTP endpoint `POST /admin/wipe` that resets the in-memory world state: clears monsters and effects, resets all players to spawn with base stats (hp/mp), clears class, spells, and xp; preserves user accounts (usernames/passwords in DB untouched).
 Map tiles/resources are preserved.